11 Sneaky Sources of Added SugarArticle posted in: Diet & Nutrition

 It’s fruit, right?
 Only kind of: Those blue- or orange-tinted cups of apple sauce that have magically been turned into blueberry- or mango-flavored treats aren’t actually made by magic—they’re made by adding sugar.
+They want you to think it’s a natural source of sugar.
 One popular brand does list mango and peach purees among the ingredients, but only after high fructose corn syrup and plain old sugar.
 No wonder a serving has 22 grams of sugars.

 5. Dried Fruit